aagolovko/schnapper-crawler/README.md

 # TODO:

+* proble: failed detect isDeleted "/s-anzeige/ivar-regal-zu-verschenken/2536126591-192-6350"

+* do not save items, if too away. detect "Alternative Anzeigen in der Umgebung" and skip items after it
 * repo for the code
 * create SJON with search requests, save search request in dB
 * save items found in db